Company Formation in India: Complete Checklist (2026) — Pvt Ltd, OPC & LLP

 Conclusion

-Incorporating a Pvt Ltd is a 7–10 day exercise that sets the foundation for the next decade of your business.
+Company formation in India is a 7–14 day exercise that sets the foundation for the next decade of your business.
 Done right — with the correct entity choice, capital structure and post-incorporation discipline — it saves you thousands of hours and lakhs of rupees down the road.
-If you'd like a CA-led incorporation, our team handles end-to-end SPICe+ filing starting at Rs7,999.
+If you'd like an expert-led incorporation, our team handles end-to-end SPICe+/FiLLiP filing starting at Rs 7,999.